 “Babe, your prayer was beautiful.
 Besides, no one is bad at praying.
 We’re God’s children.
 He’s happy to hear from us and loves whatever conversation we have with Him.”

-“I just always ask in case today was the first day I messed up.
+“If you say so, Mom.
+I just always ask in case today was the first day I messed up.
 I’m talking to God.
 I really want to get it right!”